 History has shown us that exceptions are possible for individuals - but they are rare.
-Some people, for whatever reason, seem to have much stronger Thrive Channels.
+Our past experiences, probably including genetic differences, shape details of the system (I.e. what the radar is tuned for, what problems the mind has seen before and already knows how to solve, the level of anxiety any specific trigger might produce).
+Some people, for these and maybe other reasons, seem to have much stronger Thrive Channels.
 Or, they are much more capable of activating their Thrive channels.
 These individuals see opportunities the rest of us do not.
 They may also mobilize others to capitalize on those opportunities.
 Some of these people not only think of an idea like humans flying, but then mobilize others to build airplanes, build airplane factories, build commercial airline companies, and thus change life on Earth in important ways.
 These leaders are central actors in stories which have at least helped drive our domination of the planet and the creation of conditions that have made life for everyone much more comfortable and interesting.
 These individuals have been phenomenally important to our journey - but they have been the very rare exceptions.
 And there is no reason to expect that will change anytime soon.